JamesJLK/JamesJLK.github.io/README.md

 • Include text fields for the user’s first name, the user’s last name, and the user’s email address, as well as a confirmation field for the email address for verification purposes and a text box that allows the user to ask a question.
 • Ensure all fields contain placeholders.

+*Thanks for reading the readme of my first project ever!*

 Include JavaScript code that verifies the email fields match when a user enters a second email address.
 E. Upload your website to one of the hosting sites listed in the Web Links section.
 Your website must include the following components: